 • Level 5: Level 4 plus a skim coat.
 Essential under gloss or dark paints.

-Each step up in level raises labor time, compound consumption, and sanding passes—moving the needle on drywall finishing prices per square foot.
+Each step up in level increases labor time, compound consumption, and sanding passes, impacting drywall finishing prices per square foot.

-Regional labor markets, ceiling heights, and project scale can shift these numbers up or down 10-15 %.
-That’s why CountBricks captures your zip code, crew availability, and current material indexes in real time.
+Regional labor markets, ceiling heights, and project scale can shift these numbers by 10-15%.
+CountBricks captures your zip code, crew availability, and current material indexes in real time.

-High stairwells, vaulted ceilings, and tight alcoves slow production rates, nudging the price per square foot higher.
+High stairwells, vaulted ceilings, and tight alcoves slow production rates, increasing the price per square foot.

 Skim coating, corner bead upgrades, and dust-control sanding discs all affect the final number.